Tuesday, February 18, 2025

 Is religion useful to humanity?

-A type of debate is sometimes held between atheist skeptics, sometimes between skeptics and religious people (usually Christians), whether religion is good for humanity or not, whether it has done more bad ore more good for humanity, whether humanity would have been better without any religion.
+A type of debate is sometimes held between atheist skeptics, sometimes between skeptics and religious people (usually Christians), whether religion is good for humanity or not, whether it has done more bad or more good for humanity, whether humanity would have been better without any religion.

 In this discussion (especially when it's held among skeptics) the premise is that religious beliefs are false, incorrect and just fantasy.
 That's not the debate at hand.
 The debate is whether this fantasy has done more good or bad for humanity, and whether it has any redeeming qualities and if it would be better if it didn't exist at all.